 There are various ways in which victims of human trafficking can receive compensation for injury or loss they have suffered.1 Compensation can be awarded for material loss - such as medical costs, earnings that have been confiscated or withheld or damage to property - or for emotional injury.
 For example, victims can join criminal proceedings to recover compensation as an aggrieved party.2 The intervention is a civil claim that is governed by the applicable civil law rules on tort.3 A second possibility of securing compensation is an order by the court for the offender to pay compensation.
-The court can make this order at the request of the aggrieved party, upon demand by the PPS,4 or ex officio,5 meaning that an order to pay compensation is made, the Central Fine Collection Agency (CJIB) collects the compensation for the victim (see §8.4).
+The court can make this order at the request of the aggrieved party, upon demand by the PPS,4 or ex officio,5 meaning that an order to pay compensation can be imposed even if a victim has not filed a civil claim.6 If an order to pay compensation is made, the Central Fine Collection Agency (CJIB) collects the compensation for the victim (see §8.4).
 Victims can also apply for compensation to the Violent Offences Compensation Fund.7

-As a result of the Victims' Status (Legal Proceedings) Act - which entered into force on 1 January 2011 - the new criterion used by the court to assess the admissibility of a claim by a victim is whether it places a disproportionate burden on the criminal proceedings rather than whether the claim is simple (readily provable).8 Since 1 January 2011, it has also been possible for the State to pay the compensation to the victim if the offender has not fully complied with an order to pay compensation within eight months of the judgment becoming final.9 Because human trafficking is regarded as a violent crime or sex crime,
+As a result of the Victims' Status (Legal Proceedings) Act - which entered into force on 1 January 2011 - the new criterion used by the court to assess the admissibility of a claim by a victim is whether it places a disproportionate burden on the criminal proceedings rather than whether the claim is simple (readily provable).
+Since 1 January 2011, it has also been possible for the State to pay the compensation to the victim if the offender has not fully complied with an order to pay compensation within eight months of the judgment becoming final.
+Because human trafficking is regarded as a violent crime or sex crime,